AdobeDocs/livefyre.pt-BR/help/using/c-about-apps/c-map-app/r-map-customizations.md

 # Personalizações do mapa{#map-customizations}

-Altere as opções de tamanho, largura e interação do aplicativo Mapa.
+Altere o tamanho, a largura e as opções de interação do aplicativo Mapa.